tilestoolkit/rapIoT-gateway-app/Tiles CLIENTS/js workshop 2016/README.md

 # Tiles WORKSHOP JS 2016
 This directory contains the workshop client APIs and scenarios created for the two workshops organized in autumn, 2016.

+In order to use the WorkshopClient, run 'npm install' from your console in the workshop-client directory.
+This will install the necessary node packages for the client to run properly.

+Navigate into the node-examples for example scenarios and template-api.

 ## WorkshopClient
 The WorkshopClient will contain references to several helper client APIs that can be used in the client code to extend the IoT scenarios and facilitate development.